microsoft/nni/docs/en_US/Tutorial/ExperimentConfig.md

 # Experiment config reference

 A config file is needed when creating an experiment.
-The path of the config file is provide to `nnictl`.
+The path of the config file is provided to `nnictl`.
 The config file is in YAML format.
 This document describes the rules to write the config file, and provides some examples and templates.